germankrause/pulumi-ts-substacks-example/README.md

 This results in a growing complexity of the project and/or a lot of copy-paste.
 Instead what we can do is create a single project/stack and split the stack's program into multiple steps.
 This would eliminate the drawbacks mentioned above while keeping the benefits of the micro-stacks approach.
 **But there is a catch.**
 The pulumi CLI doesn't support this approach out of the box.
-Also, you can not pass some arguments to the program like usual `node ./index.js build` to get the arg from `process.argv` and know that this `pulumi up` should only build something.
+Also, you can not pass some arguments to the program like usual `node ./index.js build` to get the arg from `process.argv` and know that this `pulumi up` should only run the build step.
-The Automation API could be used to solve this, but this would take all the benefits of the pulumi CLI away.
+The Automation API could be used to solve this, but this would make things too complex and take all the benefits of the pulumi CLI away.
 So reinventing the CLI is not an option.

 ### Solution
 Pulumi stack names may contain alphanumeric characters, hyphens, underscores, and periods.
 We'll use this to add another level of project scoping: substacks.